melvynator/ELK_twitter/README.md

 1. Standard
 1. English
 1. A custom analyzer that keeps emoticons and punctuations, which is useful for sentimental and emotion analysis

-The `presentation-example` folder contains a fully working example that I use in the presentation of this pipeline: ~insert_link here later~, you can use it to play around and familiarize yourself with the ELK stack.

 ## Requirements